juancc/MLgeometry/README.md

 Geometry special methods: Geometry._asdict() and Geometry._fromdict(dict)

 ## License
-All rights of this library belongs to Vaico VisiÃ³n Artificial and no one may distribute, reproduce, or create derivative works.
+All rights of this library belongs to Vaico Visión Artificial and no one may distribute, reproduce, or create derivative works.

 Vaico